 The unobservable inputs from CVA calculation are the probability of default (PD) and loss given default (LGD).
 The probabilities of default are the result of the rating models development internally (at Erste Group level) and are used to evaluate the credit risk including CVA.
 According to the allocated rating, each counterparty has assigned a probability of default.
 The value of LGD parameter for the calculation of CVA is 60%.
 As at December 2021, the fair valuation of VISA Inc class C preferred shares was based on reasonable assumptions and estimations and was consequently classified in level 3.
 The sale of shares is limited to certain conditions which may restrict the conversion of preferred shares into tradable VISA Inc shares.
-Due to these limiting conditions, and in order to reflect the potential price volatility of Class A common shares and the limited liquidity of preferred shares the fair value of the preferred shares was determined based on the conversion ratio of 1: 6,861 and two additional haircuts were applied of 12.65% to account for market price uncertainty related to the illiquidity of Class C shares and a haircut of 17.21% accounting for conversion factor risk.
+Due to these limiting conditions, and in order to reflect the potential price volatility of Class A common shares and the limited liquidity of preferred shares the fair value of the preferred shares was capped based on assumptions compared to free tradable VISA Inc. class A common shares.
+The price of class C preferred shares was determined based on the conversion ratio of 1: 6,861 and two additional haircuts were applied of 12.65% to account for market price uncertainty related to the illiquidity of Class C shares and a haircut of 17.21% accounting for conversion factor risk.